 2023 Course Information Session

 The Master of Clinical Psychology (Post-Registration) consists of 100 credit points.
-This includes four coursework units (50 credit points), one research unit (12.5 credit points) and three practical placement units (37.5 credit points).
-Part-time study involves four units per year, over two semesters.
+This includes four coursework units (50 credit points), two research-focussed units (6.25 credit points each) and two practical placement units (37.5 credit points).
+The program is available part time only, and involves four units per year, over two semesters.